Crossing the border of the Republic of Belarus in COVID-19 conditions

 Customs prohibits Belarusian citizens from leaving the territory, as well as foreigners who have received a residence permit.

 Travel is allowed only for reasons confirmed by a notary.
 That is, those citizens who can present documents or a visa to leave.
 Foreign citizens can freely leave the territory of the country.

 Crossing the border at air checkpoints

 Entry to the Republic of Belarus

 There are no restrictions on the entry of foreign citizens for the purpose of permanent / temporary residence.

-If you cross the territory of the country for transit purposes, the PCR test and self-isolation are not required.
+If you cross the territory of the country for transit purposes, the PCR test is not required.
 These rules are nullified only when traveling through the territory of the country for more than 24 hours.
 In this case, at the border, you will be asked to show a negative PCR test.

-For Russian citizens crossing Belarus for transit purposes, a PCR test and self-isolation are not needed.
+For Russian citizens crossing Belarus for transit purposes, a PCR test is not needed.